rmvillasista/TodoApi-ASPNET/README.md

 ### Create Models

 1. In Solution Explorer, right-click the project.
 Select Add > New Folder.
 Name the folder Models.
 2. Right-click the Models folder and select Add > Class.
-Name the class TodoItem and select Add.
+Name the class TodoItem.cs and select Add.
 3. Replace the template code with the following:

 ```